 Next Step: Manage Your Products with a PIM

-And that’s exactly what a PIM is for.
+And that’s exactly what a PIM system is for.
 Look, you’ve already done a bunch of hard work to optimize your Amazon listings, why not take all that effort and apply it to Google Shopping feeds, Ebay, and more?
 Triple the benefits, half the effort.
-Ditch those cumbersome spreadsheets and use the tools professional ecommerce retailers use to streamline their product information and distribution.
+Ditch those cumbersome spreadsheets and use the right tools to streamline product information management and distribution to multiple channels.

 You want omnichannel?
 You got it!